 Utility Technology at ACC

-ACC offers a one year vocational certificate or an associate in applied science (AAS) degree.
+ACC offers a one year vocational certificate, an advanced certificate, or an associate in applied science (AAS) degree.
 Both programs provide training to work as an entry-level line installer and repairer.

 Both the vocational certificate and AAS degree programs include two semesters of study of practical theory and hands-on training using actual equipment and materials in classroom, laboratory, and field settings.
 An AAS degree can be earned by completing an additional 24 credit hours of general education and program-related courses.